LeetLLM

 Authorize before a tool side effect

 Messages and actions have different failure consequences.
-You may redact text after it is generated.
-You cannot redact a refund that already posted.
-A write-capable tool must check identity, amount, approval state, and before it mutates order state.
+You may redact text after it's generated.
+You can't redact a production deployment that already started.
+A write-capable tool must check identity, target environment, approval state, and idempotency before it mutates production state.

 Output